-- Ethylene supply agreement -Canadian plants: This represents amounts paid to Dow towards the Ethylene supply rights for various Canadian Plants.
-These amounts are amortised over the life of the contract.
-In the year 2019, the EQUATE Group paid an additional amount of USD 95 million to DOW towards Ethylene supply agreement rights for Alberta plant. - Ethylene subscription rights Oyster Creek Plant: The EQUATE Group, under the Ethylene Subscription Agreement, has committed to purchase and obligates DOW to supply 27.6% of output of one of the Dow's ethylene crackers (TX-9), for Oyster Creek plant in United States of America, through the earlier of a) Dow Cracker facility permanently cease to operate or b) MEGlobal Americas plant ceases to operate, subject to certain other conditions.
-These amounts are amortised over a useful life of 25 years.
+- Ethylene supply agreement -Canadian plants: This represents amounts paid to Dow towards the Ethylene supply rights for various Canadian Plants. - Ethylene subscription rights Oyster Creek Plant: The EQUATE Group, under the Ethylene Subscription Agreement, has committed to purchase and obligates DOW to supply 20% of output of one of the Dow's ethylene crackers (TX-9), for Oyster Creek plant in United States of America, through the earlier of a) Dow Cracker facility permanently cease to operate or b) MEGlobal Americas plant ceases to operate, subject to certain other conditions.
+These amounts are amortised over a useful life of 25 years. - Light Hydro Carbon Turnaround Cracker During 2021, the Group paid US\$ 60 million, its share in Dow's LHC1 turnaround.
+This addition is presented as deferred assets and amortised on a systematic and rational basis over a period of 8 years.